How to fake confidence during a presentation?

 When I complain about something that doesn’t make me feel good, I have a good friend who will often chide me with, “What does how you FEEL have to do with it?”
 And he’s right.
 Usually, I just have to throw on some big girl pants, swallow my fear, and carry on.

-Presentations can be one of those things that don’t make us feel good and have us wishing we knew how to fake confidence during a presentation.
+Presentations can be one of those things that don’t make us feel good and have us wishing we knew how to fake confidence during a presentation or how to be confident for a presentation.
 We have clients tell us they hate presenting, they get too nervous, and they don’t feel confident.
 I can hear my friend’s voice in my head, “What does how you FEEL have to do with it?”
 He’s still right.
 How you feel matters very little.
 How you behave matters a lot.

 If you worry about how you feel, you are not focused on your audience.
 Your audience can’t see how you feel.
 How you feel won’t impact their decision to support or ignore your idea.
 Your behaviour, on the other hand, will.